maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `IF` calculates the value of the logical expression *lexp*, producing zero if it is not true and a non-zero value, typically -1, if it is true.
 Like an assignment, the *type* of expression, numeric or string, must be the same on either side of the logical operator; otherwise, a runtime error will be raised.

 In early versions of Dartmouth BASIC, the only thing that could follow the `THEN` was a line number.
 This was used to perform a **conditional branch**, similar to a `GOTO` but only branching if the logical expression was true.
-This made the logic of such programs difficult to follow as they tended to perform many such logical comparisons and branches and thus jump around a lot.
+This made the logic of such programs difficult to follow as they tend to perform many such logical comparisons and thus had to jump around a lot to perform different statements.
 This is one of the reasons BASIC was dismissed by programmers like Dijkstra as causing "brain damage" and the common complaint that BASIC always produces "spaghetti code".

 This limitation was removed from later versions of Dartmouth, which allow one or more statements of any sort to follow the `THEN`.
 In the common case where only one statement needs to be performed, placing it after the `THEN`, instead of branching to or around it, can lead to dramatically more readable code.
 If there is more than one statement after the `THEN`, these are performed all-or-nothing; if the logical expression is true, all of the following statements *on the same line* are performed; if it fails, *none* of them are performed and the program moves to the first statement on the next line.
 A few memory-limited dialects, notably Sinclair BASIC, lacked the ability to place any statement after `THEN`, and thus followed the original Dartmouth syntax.